 What are mortgage discount points?

-Points increase your loan costs and the money you'll need when buying a home.
-But, in return for the extra fee, you get a lower rate and monthly payment which could save you money over time.
+Paying points is an option that allows you to spend more upfront at closing to save later.
+The additional fee increases your loan costs and the money you'll need when buying a home.
+But, in return for the extra fee, you get a lower interest rate, reducing your monthly mortgage payments and saving you money over time.

 How much do discount points cost?

-When should you pay discount points?
+When should I pay discount points?

+Whether to pay discount points depends on your financial situation, goals, and how long you plan to stay in the home.
 We created a decision tree to help you decide whether or not to pay points on your home loan.

 The break-even point is when the upfront cost of buying discount points equals the accumulated monthly savings from lowering the interest rate.